tleguern/pngblank/pngblank.md

 > Set the bitdepth to a specific value.

+**-c** *library*

+> Set the compression library.
+> Accept zlib or libdeflate, default is zlib.

 **-l** *level*

-> Set the compression level.
+> Set the compression level, the default value depends on the compresion library.

 **-s** *strategy*

-> Set the compression strategy.
+> Set the compression strategy (only valid for zlib).

 # EXIT STATUS